-Future Commerce is a retail media research startup focused on helping eCommerce businesses create strategic vision.
+Future Commerce is a media company focused on helping retailers and eCommerce operators understand the future of commerce and culture.

-We create content for modern brand marketers to shape the future of their retail and DTC businesses.
+Our editorial insights, strategic analysis, and original reporting help modern brand marketers shape the future of their retail and DTC businesses.

 1. Our mission